 1. Create a brush pile with your tree as the base

-A brush pile often consists of leaves, logs, and twigs so an old Christmas tree can make a great base.
+A brush pile consists of logs, branches and twigs and an old Christmas tree can make a great base.
 This is the easiest thing you can do with your tree if you have a yard.
 It directly benefits the wildlife in your backyard during winter months because brush piles and dead trees offer food and needed protection from the chill.
 We have suggestions for how to make a brush pile and we understand that not all communities allow for them.

 2. Use it in the garden

-There are a number of ways you can use your recycled Christmas tree to enrich your soil by composting it or using the pine needles and boughs to cover your garden bed.
+There are a number of ways you can recycle holiday tree to enrich your soil by composting it or using the needles and boughs to cover your garden bed.
 Chop the trunk and branches and break your tree down, this will allow you to add some nice insulation to your garden.

 3. Decorate your tree for wildlife

-If you love to watch birds or want a fun project, you can decorate your tree with edible ornaments or popcorn strings so that you feed wildlife like birds and squirrels.
-This is a enjoyable activity to do with kids or the young at heart (me) and can help wildlife at a time when food is scarce.
-Most of the recipes call for peanut butter, fresh fruit (like grapes, berries, or apples), suet and bird seed.
+If you love to watch birds or want a fun project, you can move your holiday tree outside and decorate it with edible ornaments or popcorn strings so that you feed wild birds.
+This is an enjoyable activity to do with kids and can help wildlife at a time when food is scarce.
+(Note: unlike birds, mammals such as raccoons, foxes or deer can become habituated to feeding by humans, so stop if they show up.)
+Most of the recipes call for peanut butter, fresh fruit such as grapes, berries, or apples, suet and bird seed.

-These crafts all make edible ornaments for wildlife:
+These crafts all make edible ornaments for birds: